domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 different set of functionality from the password rotation feature above.
 Let's walk through how to use it, with explanation at each step.

-First we'd need to enable the AD secrets engine and tell it how to talk to our AD server just as we did above.
+First we'll need to enable the AD secrets engine and tell it how to talk to our AD server just as we did above.

 ```text